ashish1009/i__Kan/README.md

 Make sure that you do a `--recursive` clone to fetch all of the submodules!

 ## Features
+1. GLFW Window can be created.
+2. Renderer APIs are available for OpenGL.
+3. Imgui Wrappers are available.
+4. Base application and layer class.
+5. Content browser pannel
+6. UI Editor to that shoes viewport information.
+7. New scene can be created inemty editor

 ## Road Map
+- Add feature Open Scene from already saved file
+- Add feature to Save the current scene to any folder
+- Add Side menu for content browser pannel (partially developed)
+- Add feature to Upload texture by darg and drop
+- Add material class
+- Add Light and multiple shaders
+- Add Mesh and assimp library
+- Add Guizmo

 ## How to use Library